scylladb/scylla-operator/docs/source/api-reference/groups/scylla.scylladb.com/nodeconfigs.rst

      - fsType specifies the filesystem on the device.
    * - mountPoint
      - string
      - mountPoint is a path where the device should be mounted at.
+If the mountPoint is a symlink, the mount will be set up for the target.
    * - unsupportedOptions
      - array (string)
      - unsupportedOptions is a list of mount options used during device mounting. unsupported in this field name means that we won't support all the available options passed down using this field.